openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Credential Authorization Request {#credential-authz-request}

 A Credential Authorization Request is an OAuth 2.0 Authorization Request as defined in section 4.1.1 of [@!RFC6749], which requests to grant access to the Credential endpoint as defined in (#credential-endpoint).
-It utilizes [@!I-D.ietf-oauth-rar].

-In addition to the required basic Authorization Request, this section also defines how pushed Authorization Requests can be used to protect the Authorization Request payload and when the requests become large.
+The

 There are two possible ways to request issuance of a specific Credential type in a Credential Authorization Request.
-One way is to use of the `authorization_details` request parameter as defined in (#authorization-details) with one or more authorization details objects of type `openid_credential`.
+One way is to use of the `authorization_details` request parameter as defined in [@!I-D.ietf-oauth-rar] with one or more authorization details objects of type `openid_credential` (#authorization-details).
 The other is through the use of scopes as defined in (#credential-request-using-type-specific-scope).

 ### Request Issuance of a Certain Credential Type using `authorization_details` Parameter {#authorization-details}

-Request parameter `authorization_type` defined in Section 2 of [@!I-D.ietf-oauth-rar] MUST be used to convey the details about the Credentials the Wallet wants to obtain.
+The request parameter `authorization_type` defined in Section 2 of [@!I-D.ietf-oauth-rar] MUST be used to convey the details about the Credentials the Wallet wants to obtain.
 This specification introduces a new authorization details type `openid_credential` and defines the following elements to be used with this authorization details type:

 * `type` REQUIRED.
 JSON string that determines the authorization details type.
 MUST be set to `openid_credential` for the purpose of this specification.
 * `credential_type`: REQUIRED.
 JSON string denoting the type of the requested Credential.
 * `format`: OPTIONAL.
 JSON string representing a format in which the Credential is requested to be issued.
 Valid values are defined in the table in Section 6.7.3. and include `jwt_vp` and `ldp_vp`.
 Formats identifiers not in the table, MAY be defined by the profiles of this specification.
 * `locations`: OPTIONAL.
 An array of strings that allows a client to specify the location of the resource server(s) allowing the AS to mint audience restricted access tokens.
 This data field is predefined in Section 2.2 of ([@!I-D.ietf-oauth-rar]).

-Note: The `credential_application` element defined in [@DIF.CredentialManifest] is not required by this specification.

 Note: Passing the `format` to the Authorization Request is informational and allows the Credential issuer to refuse early in case it does not support the requested format/credential combination.
 The client MAY request issuance of Credentials in other formats as well later in the process at the Credential endpoint.